zacjszewczyk/swig/README.md

 $ python3 server.py
 ```

-In its default configuration, running `server.py` creates a private IPv4 web server available to the local machine only, served over port 8000, that supports only the *GET* HTTP method for a single endpoint: `/`.
+In its default configuration, running `server.py` creates a private IPv4 web server available to the local machine only, served over port 8000, that supports both the *GET* and *HEAD* HTTP methods for a single endpoint: `/`.
 Opening [http://localhost:8000](http://localhost:8000) in your browser will display a simple "Hello, world!" message.
 GET requests for all other endpoints will receive a `404: Not Found` response and return the contents of a basic 404 page, while using any other HTTP method will cause the server to send a `405: Not Allowed` response and return the contents of a basic 405 page.

 ### Configuration Options